t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* Discovery, authentication, and trust establishment between end devices, compute nodes, and platforms, with regards to concerns such as mobility, heterogeneity, scale, multiple trust domains, constrained devices, anonymity, and traceability
+* Discovery, authentication, and trust establishment between end devices, compute nodes, and platforms, with regard to concerns such as mobility, heterogeneity, scale, multiple trust domains, constrained devices, anonymity, and traceability
 * Intermittent connectivity to the Internet, preventing relying on a third-party authority {{Echeverria}}
 * Resiliency to failures {{Harchol}}, denial of service attacks, easier physical access for attackers

 ### Edge Organization and Federation

 In a distributed system context, once edge devices have discovered and authenticated each other, they can be organized, or self-organize, into hierarchies or clusters.
-The organization structure may range from centralized to peer-to-peer.
+The organization structure may range from centralized to peer-to-peer, or it may be closely tied with other systems.
 Such groups can also form federations with other edge or remote clouds.

 Related challenges include:

-* Adapting cloud platforms to the edge, addressing its distributed nature, e.g., using Conflict-free Replicated Data Types (CRDT) {{Jeffery}}, or heterogeneity and customization, e.g., using intent-based management mechanisms {{Cao}}.
-* Sharing resources in multi-vendor/operator scenarios, to optimize criteria such as profit {{Anglano}}, resource usage, latency, or energy consumption
 * Support for scaling, and enabling fault-tolerance or self-healing {{Jeong}}.
 Besides using hierarchical organization to cope with scaling, another available and possibly complementary mechanism is multicast ({{RFC7390}} {{I-D.ietf-core-oscore-groupcomm}})
+* Integration of edge computing with virtualized Radio Access Networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}} and with 5G access networks
+* Sharing resources in multi-vendor/operator scenarios, to optimize criteria such as profit {{Anglano}}, resource usage, latency, or energy consumption
 * Capacity planning, placement of infrastructure nodes to minimize delay {{Fan}}, cost, energy, etc.
 * Incentives for participation, e.g. in peer-to-peer federation schemes

-### Virtualization Management
+### Multi-Tenancy and Isolation

-Some IoT edge computing systems make use of virtualized (compute, storage and networking) resources, which need to be allocated and configured.
-This function is covered to a large extent by ETSI NFV and MEC standards activities.
+Some IoT edge computing systems make use of virtualized (compute, storage and networking) resources to address the need for secure multi-tenancy at the edge.
+This leads to "edge clouds" that share properties with the remote Cloud and can reuse some of its ecosystem.
+Virtualization function management is covered to a large extent by ETSI NFV and MEC standards activities.
 Projects such as {{LFEDGE-EVE}} further cover virtualization and its management into distributed edge computing settings.

 Related challenges include:

+* Adapting cloud management platforms to the edge, to account for its distributed nature, e.g., using Conflict-free Replicated Data Types (CRDT) {{Jeffery}}, heterogeneity and customization, e.g., using intent-based management mechanisms {{Cao}}, and limited resources.
 * Minimizing virtual function instantiation time and resource usage
-* Integration of edge computing with virtualized Radio Access Networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}} and with 5G access networks
-* Handling of multi-tenancy with regard to limited resources at the network edge

 ## Functional Components

-### External APIs

-An IoT edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g., a cloud, home or enterprise network.
-This interface does not exist in standalone (local-only) scenarios.
-To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, support secure communication.

-An IoT edge cloud may provide an API or interface to local or mobile users, for example, to provide access to services and applications, or to manage data published by local/mobile devices.

-Related challenges include:

-* Defining edge computing abstractions suitable for users and cloud systems to interact with edge computing systems.
-In one example, this interaction can be based on the PaaS model {{Yangui}}

-### Communication Brokering

-A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
-Another related aspect is dispatching alerts and notifications to interested consumers both inside and outside of the edge computing domain.
-Protocol translation, analytics, and transcoding may also be performed when necessary.

-Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
-Distributed systems may leverage direct communication between end devices, over device-to-device links.
-A broker can ensure communication reliability, traceability, and in some cases transaction management.

-Related challenges include:

-* Enabling secure and resilient communication between IoT end devices and remote cloud, e.g. through multipath support

 ### In-Network Computation